-- 16.12 That the government co-ordinate funding from other ministries with the Ministry of Education to deliver child and family support services from space available in elementary and secondary schools. - 16.13 That the weighting factor be re-established as a component of the Special Incidence Portion of the Special Education Grant. - 16.14 That the Special Education Grant establish clear benchmarks for the caseloads of special education teachers. - 16.15 That the Ministry of Education review and amend the Grants for Student Needs to provide adequate funding and support for computers and technology in schools, and relevant professional development for teachers. - 16.16 That the Ministry of Education provide adequate funding and access to English Language Learning programs. - 16.17 That the government fund adult and continuing education credit courses at the same level as regular day school credit courses. - 16.18 That all credit-based courses be delivered by teachers who are members of the bargaining unit under the same legislative and contractual terms and conditions of work as regular day school teachers. - 16.19 That in cases where the Ministry of Education's directives involve or impact teachers, school boards implement the initiatives only with the agreement of the teachers' union. - 16.20 That funding for Ministry of Education initiatives support a model of teacherdirected professional development. - 16.21 That the "supply teacher" lines in the Grants for Student Needs be adjusted to reflect a benchmark that includes salary and benefits for occasional teachers. - 16.22 That the Grants for Student Needs include funding for occasional teacher professional learning.
+- 15.20 That the Ministry of Education amend funding and class size regulations to eliminate Kindergarten-Grade 1 combined classes. - 15.21 That the Ministry of Education limit the size of Full-day Kindergarten classrooms to 20 students. - 15.22 That the Ministry of Education ensure every Full-day Kindergarten classroom has at least one teacher. - 15.23 That the Ministry of Education guarantee there is a teacher and an ECE in the classroom at all times of the instructional period. - 15.24 That the Ministry of Education review and amend the Grants for Student Needs to provide adequate funding and support for computers and technology in schools, and relevant professional development for teachers. - 15.25 That the Ministry of Education provide adequate funding and access to English Language Learning programs. - 15.26 That the government fund adult and continuing education credit courses at the same level as regular day school credit courses. - 15.27 That all credit-based courses be delivered by teachers who are members of the bargaining unit under the same legislative and contractual terms and conditions of work as regular day school teachers. - 15.28 That in cases where the Ministry of Education's directives involve or impact teachers, school boards implement the initiatives only with the agreement of the teachers' union. - 15.29 That funding for Ministry of Education initiatives support a model of teacherdirected professional development, which is developed in collaboration with professional development committees that are sanctioned by a teachers' affiliate.